Herumgeisterer/visualaxon/README.md

 # Axonvisualizer

-This tool allows you to visualize an axonframework based.
+This tool allows you to visualize an axonframework based application.
-It shows you for every given commandhandler which events it produces and where these are handled.
+It shows you for every given commandhandler which events it applies to the eventbus and where these events are handled.
 More info on the axonframework is found on [axonframework.org](http://axonframework.org/)

+## Some facts
+* Builder-Pattern-Support (e.g. lombok)
+* Based and tested on axonframework version 2.4.4
+* (PDF and image export (coming soon))
+* Support for eventhandler and sagaeventhandler

 ## Usage